Wid-mo/dog-and-infantry-squad/README.md

 ### $t_1$ and $t_2$ into $t$.
 First and second phase of movement (t_1 + t_2) last 1 unit of time.
-Variable $t$ is time of movement in pirst phase.
+Variable $t$ is time of movement in first phase.
 So:

     t_1 = t